 Last season, she returned to the National Centre for Performing Arts in Beijing as Octavian and to Pinchgut Opera as Irene Theodora, where she previously wowed audiences as Iphigénie en Tauride, released on CD to critical acclaim.
 At Welsh National Opera she sang Iseult in Martin’s Le vin herbé and with the Hong Kong Philharmonic Dido Dido and Aeneas.
 Further performances include Hansel Hänsel und Gretel in Singapore and Mahler’s 2nd Symphony with the Sydney Symphony Orchestra and at the Barbican in London.
-Engagements in 2017/18 include the appearances at the Huntington Festival, Oxford Lieder Festival, and as Idomeneo in Lisbon.
+Engagements in 2017/18 include Idomeneo in Lisbon, Penelope The Return of Ulysses for the Royal Opera, concerts with the Dunedin Consort and Gabrieli Consort, as well as appearances at the Huntington Festival and Oxford Lieder Festival.

 This biography is for information only and should not be reproduced.

 The Royal Opera / Roundhouse (January 2018)

 "The Australian mezzo Caitlin Hulcup sang for her – with a sepulchral beauty of tone – from the pit."